Gabriel ibn al-Qilai: Biography

-The two youth Lebanese complete their last year of novitiate in the convent of Mount Zion.
+The two young Lebanese completed their last year of novitiate in the convent of Mount Zion.
 After their vows, they were sent to Venice to complete their training.
-Gabriel followed to Italy (in Venice and Rome) to study liberal arts and theology that lasted at least seven years.
-He himself said that he stayed in Rome for seven months and performs with his friend Jean theological training at Aracoeli convent.
-In the eulogy he made with his friend John in Italy when they were often subjected to people who accused the Maronite Church from heresy a vigorous defence of their church.
+Gabriel followed to Italy (in Venice and Rome) to study liberal arts and theology, a trip that lasted at least seven years.
+He himself said that he stayed in Rome for seven months and performed with his friend Jean theological training at Aracoeli convent.
+In the eulogy he made with his friend John in Italy when they were often subjected to people who accused the Maronite Church of heresy, a vigorous defense of their church.
 Both were ordained priests in Italy.

-They did back to the East probably in 1483/85.
-Then, until his episcopal consecration in 1507, the life of Ibn al-Qilai took place between Qannoubine (center of the Maronite Church), Beirut (where there was a Franciscan monastery, Saint-Sauveur) and Jerusalem (where there was a Franciscan monastery, Mount Zion).
+They headed back to the East around the years 1483/85.
+Then, until his episcopal consecration in 1507, the life of Ibn al-Qilai took place between Qannoubine (the center of the Maronite Church), Beirut (where there was a Franciscan monastery, Saint-Sauveur), and Jerusalem (where there was a Franciscan monastery, Mount Zion).

-At that time, the Maronite Church was very torn between his long-standing ties with the papacy and the very strong presence in Lebanon of the Jacobite Church, of which it was culturally very close (liturgy, use of Western Syriac).
+At that time, the Maronite Church was torn between his long-standing ties with the papacy and the strong presence in Lebanon of the Jacobite Church, of which it was culturally very close (mainly liturgy and the use of Western Syriac).
 Noah Lebanese Bqoufa (born in Ehden, in the heart of the Maronite country) was Patriarch of Antioch of the Jacobites from 1493 to 1509.
 There were no less than two convents in the region of Ehden that were occupied by Ethiopian monks members of the Ethiopian Orthodox Tewahedo Church, in the same communion that the Syriac Orthodox Church).
 Also a muqaddam (local chief) named Abdel Min'im Ayyub († 1495) had joined the Jacobite cause.